 The awards category also featured a Fallen Clover, honoring fallen staff who had been Clover-worthy in their time with the department and CCWF.

-Warden Anissa De La Cruz spoke at the event, highlighting the pride she felt of the incarcerated population recognizing the institution’s staff and providing a voice to the population.
+Warden Anissa De La Cruz spoke at the event.
+She said she was proud of the incarcerated population for recognizing the institution’s staff.
+This event also provides a voice to the population.

-Retired Chief Deputy Warden Velda Dobson Davis worked alongside incarcerated leaders and the Community Resource Management Office to create and fund the award ceremony.
+To fund and create the award ceremony, Retired Chief Deputy Warden Velda Dobson Davis worked alongside incarcerated leaders and the Community Resources Manager’s Office.

-In attendance were Division of Adult Institutions (DAI) Director Gena Jones, Deputy Director Jennifer Benavidez, Associate Director Kathleen Ratliff, Retired Annuitant Kathleen Allison, and Emcee of the event, Deputy Director of the California Correctional Training Authority (CALCTRA), Michele Kane.
+In attendance were Division of Adult Institutions (DAI) Director Gena Jones, Deputy Director Jennifer Benavidez, Associate Director Kathleen Ratliff, as well as Retired Annuitant (and former CDCR secretary) Kathleen Allison.

 Submitted by Lt.
 Monique Williams.
 See more photos from the event below.